alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

 ### Modifying the Config file

-there are a lot of things in the config file but I am going to my best to explain the important ones.
+there are a lot of things in the config file but I am going to try my best to explain the important ones.

 - change the baseURL to the domain name of your site if you have one or just change it to a forward slash (/) if you don't have.
 - change the title to the title of your site
 - leave the theme name as it is
 - pygmentsStyle, _pygmentsUseClasses_ ,_pygmentsCodeFences_, _pygmentsCodefencesGuessSyntax_, _pygmentsUseClassic, pygmentOptions,_ are all used for code highlighting in your website.
-We won't get into this right now, this is a whole new blog post of its own for now leave the settings as it is.
+We won't get into this right now, this is a whole new blog post of its own for now leave the settings as it is we will discuss them in a seperate blog post.
-- googleanylicts is to add googleanylicts to your website. replace the xxx with your tracking id.
+- Google Analytics is to add Google Analytics to your website. replace the **xxx** with your tracking id.
 You can signup for google analytics for free and obtain the tracking id.
 It keeps track of how many people visit your site and from where.
 - _disqusShortname_ enables comments on your website. replace the xxx with your Disqus shortname.
 - in the params section, change the subtitle to whatever you want
 - put your logo into the image folder, and change the logo section to point to your own logo.